Christina El Moussa: Did ‘Flip Or Flop’ Star Cheat On Tarek With Gary Anderson?

 Representatives for both Christina and Tarek have insisted that there was no infidelity in their relationship.

-However, evidence does seem to indicate that the couple’s marriage was in trouble before the May incident.
+In fact, evidence does seem to indicate that the couple’s marriage was in trouble before the May incident.
 Although they have two kids — Taylor, 6, and Brayden, 18 months — the couple had been struggling with infertility, even going through fertility and IVF treatments.

 “Over time, it took a toll on our marriage.”